Bike

 (Image courtesy of Google Images)

 While the north sections of the Suncoast Trail do not have many cross streets, you need to exercise special caution at a few of them.
-For example, CR 476 is a 2 lane highway where there is no stoplight and cars regularly go through in excess of 55 mph.
+For example, CR 476 is a 2 lane highway where there is no stoplight and cars regularly travel in excess of 55 mph.
 The trail also tends to accumulate a lot of leaves and acorns, so be mindful of this when descending downhill since it can make things slippery.
 Those minor issues aside, it is generally a good place to introduce kids to hills and has adequate rest stops (picnic tables) spaced throughout.

 (Image courtesy of Flordastateparks.org)